martinjurkovic/Synthetic-data-generation-project/README.md

 Feel free to explore the repository and reach out to the team members or the mentor for any questions or inquiries.

+## Additional Instructions

+### Downloading benchmark datasets:
+Benchmark datasets can be downloaded by running:
+`src/download_scripts/download_datasets.sh`.

+### Splitting data:
+Scripts for splitting the downloaded datasets can be found in `src/split_scripts`.
+The split datasets into k folds will be saved into `data/splits/<dataset_name>`.

+### Generating data:
+Scripts for generating data can be found in the `src/generation_scripts` directory.
+Since RCTGAN method's dependencies clash with other methods, we provide a separate `requirements_rctgan.txt` and `setup_rctgan.py` for building the rike package with RCTGAN.
+The synthetic datasets split into k folds will be saved into `data/splits/<dataset_name>`.

+### Evaluating data:
+To evaluate the synthetic datasets, run `src/evaluation_scripts/benchmark.py`.
+Reports of the metrics will be saved into `metrics_report/` as `.json` files.
+In the `metrics_report/` directory, you will also find all of the results produced during this project.

+### Results:
+Visualizations of all the results from the project are in [RESULTS.md](./RESULTS.md).
+The final report is available [here](./final_report/report.pdf).